Ensono/amido.github.io/docs/workloads/aws/backend/java/setting_up_dynamodb_locally_java.md

 Additional [DynamoDB API query examples](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html) can be found online.

-## Executing Stacks Workload using DynamoDB rather than CosmosDB
+## Executing Ensono Stacks Workload using DynamoDB rather than CosmosDB

 TODO: **Move this to a better area once the DynamoDB work is completed**